florianraith/TypescriptFrontendTemplate/README.md

 ## Commands

 * `npm run build`
-  builds production files via webpack and puts them into the /dist folder.
+  Builds production files via webpack and puts them into the `/dist` folder.

 * `npm run server`
-  Starts a development server, which is accessible under localhost:3000.
+  Starts a development server, which is accessible under `localhost:3000`.
 A file is reloaded as soon as it is saved, eliminating the need to restart the development server.